-With the advancements in medication and treatment people diagnosed with HIV are able to live long, the SHARP Foundation over the past number of years is currently witnessing an increased number of referrals from long-time survivors who are now impacted with aging and identify in the LGBTQ+ community.
+With the advancements in medication and treatment people diagnosed with HIV are able to live long, but over the past number of years the SHARP Foundation is currently witnessing an increased number of referrals from long-time survivors who are now impacted with aging and identify in the LGBTQ+ community.

 Unfortunately in Canada there is a lack of seniors facility which provide non judgmental compassionate care to individuals aging with HIV or LGBTQ+ seniors resulting in fear of discrimination, possibly going back into the closet and decreased quality of life .
 The SHARP Foundation is partnering with Mount Royal University, HABITUS Consulting Collective, Rainbow Elders Calgary, Centre for Sexuality and the Alberta CBR Collaborative: A Program of REACH to investigate and develop solutions to ensure respectful and inclusive care for LGBTQ+ Seniors as well as individuals aging with HIV.